-- 6. the IFRB shall take into account: - a) the applicability of the CCIR calculation methods and the interference criteria when making technical examinations with respect to cases involving only administrations to which such methods and criteria are acceptable; - b) the applicability of the calculation methods and the interference criteria defined in the Radio Regulations in accordance with the consolidated list referred to in paragraph 5 above, when making technical examinations with respect to cases involving the other administrations;
+- 6. that the IFRB shall take into account: - a) the applicability of the CCIR calculation methods and interference criteria when making technical examinations with respect to cases involving only administrations to which such methods and criteria are acceptable; - b) the applicability of the calculation methods and interference criteria defined in the Radio Regulations in accordance with the list referred to in paragraph 4 above, when making technical examinations with respect to cases involving the administrations which did not accept or did not reply to the consultation conducted by the IFRB under paragraph 2 above.